 Return Vehicle to Dealer or Manufacturer (Buy Back or Lemon Law)

 There are two scenarios in which you may be able to return your vehicle to the dealer or manufacturer.
-The first scenario, known as a “buy back”, occurs when you and the dealer from whom you bought yournew or used vehicle mutually agree to the vehicle’s repurchase during the first 60 days after you take delivery.
+The first scenario, known as a “buy back”, occurs when you and the dealer from whom you bought your new or used vehicle mutually agree to the vehicle’s repurchase during the first 60 days after you take delivery.

 • The same problem has been repaired 4 or more times during the vehicle’s warranty period (24 months or 18,000 miles); or,

-• The vehicle could not be used for 30 days or more during its warranty period (24 months or 18,000 miles) because of a problem; or,
+• The vehicle could not be used for 30 cumulative days or more during its warranty period (24 months or 18,000 miles) because of a problem; or,

 • A problem with the braking or steering system has been repaired at least once during the warranty period (24 months or 18,000 miles) but the vehicle still does not meet Maryland’s safety inspection laws.